arnavgautam/TreeHacks2015/HOLs/HOL-DeployingCloudServices/HOL.md

 	_Server certificates page showing the new self-signed certificate_

 1. In the **Export Certificate** dialog box, enter the name of a file in which to store the certificate for exporting, type a password and confirm it, and then click **OK**.
-Make a record of the password.
+Take a note of the password.
 You will require it later on, when you upload the certificate to the portal.

 	![Exporting the certificate to a file](./Images/iis-exporting-certificate.png?raw=true)